Hazematman/fryzekconcepts/notes/android_swrast.md

 After sorting out LLVM, building llvmpipe/lavapipe is the same as building any other Mesa driver for Android: we setup a cross file to tell meson how to cross compile and then we run meson.
 At this point you could manual modify the Android image and copy these files to the vm, but I also wanted to support building a new AOSP image directly including the driver.
-In order to do that you also have to rename the driver binaries to match android's naming convention, and make sure SO_NAME matches as well.
+In order to do that you also have to rename the driver binaries to match Android's naming convention, and make sure SO_NAME matches as well.
 If you check out [this](https://gitlab.freedesktop.org/mesa/mesa/-/blob/9705df53408777d493eab19e5a58c432c1e75acb/docs/android.rst?plain=1#L183) section of the documentation I wrote, it covers how to do that.